 Ingredients (makes 1 jar):

 4 tsp sugar

-1-2 small chili peppers (optional)
+1-2 small chilli peppers (optional)

 1 tsp salt

 Mix together and boil water, vinegar, salt and sugar in a pot, take away from the heat and let cool.
 Peel and slice the garlic, transfer to the jar and pour over the liquid.
-If you chose to use chili add it as well (you can slice them if you want your mixture to be more spicy.
+If you chose to use chilli add it as well (you can slice them if you want your mixture to be spicier.
 Put the lid on and refrigerate.
 Your sweet-sour pickle is ready after 10-15 hours and it can last around 3-4 weeks if kept in the fridge.
 The very same way you can make the ultimate banh mi pickles of carrots and daikon.

 PS.
-White garlic cloves can become delicately blueish – that is because they absorb minerals that are in the water and doesn’t change neither taste nor quality of the pickles.
+White garlic cloves can become delicately blueish – that is because they absorb minerals that are in the water and change neither taste nor quality of the pickles.

 Taki marynowany czosnek to niedzowny dodatek do zupy pho bo, szczególnie jej północnow-wietnamskiej wersji.

 Since the pickles are done here is the next step for you – delicious pho bo!